alexfrancisdev/wdi-project-two/README.md

 ## Wireframes
 Wire frames were provided to us as part of the brief of the project.
 These wireframes were meant to be used as a guideline and could be modified as we added features beyond the scope of the initial brief.

+## Functionality

+## Screenshots

+## Bugs

+## Wins and Blockers

+## Future Content and Features
+There are a number of features I would add if I were to revisit this project or had more time:
+- Implement likes on posts
+- Following users
+- Better backend authentication
+- Password encryption
+- Admin account privileges